gregorriegler/framework-dependency-kata/README.md

 Run them in your IDE or use the `./tdd.sh` script or `tdd` on Windows to run your tests continuously.

 ## Refactoring Exercises

+The model package contains all the business logic and is scattered with framework dependencies.
+Your task is to remove or invert them, so the model does not depend on the framework at all.
+You are allowed to create new Infrastructure code like @Configuration classes that depend on your model, but the model should never depend back on them.

 ### Exercise #1: Remove CDI from the model